FengYiLiao/GrowthPlots/README.md

 # GrowthPlots

-This code generates a simple example showing equivalent the condition of "Quadratic growth", "PL", and "Metrically subregular"
+This code generates some simple examples showing equivalent the condition of "Quadratic growth", "PL", and "Metrically subregular"